ndro/IRC-Protobuf/README.md

 # IRC-Protobuf
-IRC with gRPC and Protobuf
+Simple IRC with gRPC and Protobuf

 Project IF4031 Pengembangan Aplikasi Terdistribusi